tymbaca/gossip/README.md

 go run github.com/tymbaca/gossip@latest
 ```

-You can doo stuff with nodes: add them, remove them, toggle them (like if the
+You can do stuff with nodes: add them, remove them, toggle them (like if the
 node goes down temporarily) and send a random data to them.
 Controls are on your
 screen.
 Good luck.